fredy31/rainwave-elo/README.md

 This script fetches elections on Rainwave.cc, and then applies an ELO calculation on all of them.

-Needs a config.json file to work.
+Needs NodeJS and a config.json file, with user id and API key to work.